UVic-CompPhys/AST501/Project.md

 * Answer questions appropriately

+* The presentation should be 15-20min long, and there will be a question period of 10-15min

 ### How to submit your work

 Make a **channel on Mattermost** with the name `ASTR501_24_projectname` and submit your presentation slides to that channel.
 Add all class students to your channel.
 All discussions regarding your project will take place in that channel.
 As the project progresses you can post intermediate results or questions to the channel.
 You can use the channel as a log of your work, posting for example references, or intermediate results you don't want to forget.
 When you write up your report or prepare your final presentation those posts may be very useful.